vsupacha/tensailab-public/README.md

 ## dec21_InnovationFunding directory
 FAQ from attending **Thailand Research & Innovation Fund** event.
 The event was hosted by NIA and TESA on December 21st, 2016 at NIA building.

+## dec2629_EEIcourse
+A collection of materials from a workshop for Chachoengsao Technical College supported by Electrical and Electronics Institute (EEI) with collaboration with TESA.
+The event was hosted during December 26th to 29th, 2016.